Visas & Immigration

 • Applications submitted before 12:01am on 26 March are processed under the existing rules

-• In-country extension and route-switching applications are not affected
+• In-country extension and route-switching applications are not affected by the brake

 Why these four countries

 The Home Office cited a sharp rise in asylum claims from nationals of these countries who first entered the UK on Student visas.
 According to government figures, asylum applications from students from all four countries increased by more than 470% between 2021 and the year ending September 2025.
-Among Afghan nationals, the ratio of asylum claims to student visas issued reached 95% over the same period.
-Applications by students from Myanmar rose approximately sixteen-fold, while claims from Cameroon and Sudan each increased by more than 330%.
+Among Afghan nationals, the ratio of asylum claims to student visas issued reached 95% over the same period — meaning almost every Afghan who received a student visa went on to claim asylum.

 The government also pointed to broader pressures on the asylum system: asylum claims from people who arrived via legal routes have more than tripled since 2021 and accounted for approximately 39% of the roughly 100,000 claims made in the UK in 2025.
 Of those on student visas specifically, the Home Office said they still represented 13% of all claims in the system despite a 20% reduction in student asylum claims during 2025.